Competition numbers of planar graphs: A new parameter of a graph related to competition number

 By the definition of competition number,

 Then the above equalities yield the desired equality. \end{proof}

-Now we present an example showing how Theorem~\ref{prop:basenumber2} and Proposition~\ref{prop:cne} can be applied to obtain a lower bound for the competition number of a graph having an effective competition cover.
-The graph $G$ given in Figure~\ref{fig:basenumber} is a diamond-free graph with at least one edge, so it has an effective competition cover by Corollary~\ref{cor:diamond2}.
+Now we present an example showing how Theorem~\ref{prop:basenumber2} and Proposition~\ref{prop:cne} can be applied to obtain a lower bound for the competition number of a graph having a competition-effective edge clique cover.
+The graph $G$ given in Figure~\ref{fig:basenumber} is a nonempty diamond-free graph, so it has a competition-effective edge clique cover by Corollary~\ref{cor:diamond2}.
 Note that $\theta_e(G)=9$ and the union of any three maximal cliques of $G$ contains at least five vertices.
-By applying Theorem~\ref{prop:basenumber2} for $k=7$, we have $p(G) \ge 3$.
-Thus, by Proposition~\ref{prop:cne}, $k(G) = \theta_e(G) - |V(G)| + p(G) \ge 3$.
-This bound is sharper than Opsut's bound in~\cite{opsut} that $k(G) \ge \theta_e(G) - |V(G)| + 2 = 2$.
+By applying Theorem~\ref{prop:basenumber2} for $k=7$, we have $\widetilde{k}(G) \ge 3$.
+Thus, by Proposition~\ref{prop:cne}, $k(G) = \theta_e(G) - |V(G)| + \widetilde{k}(G) \ge 3$.
+This bound is sharper than Opsut's bound in~\cite{opsut1982computation} that $k(G) \ge \theta_e(G) - |V(G)| + 2 = 2$.
 In fact, we can show $k(G) \le 3$ by constructing an acyclic digraph whose competition graph is $G$ together with three isolated vertices, and therefore $k(G) = 3$.
+Since $k(G) = \theta_e(G) - |V(G)| + \widetilde{k}(G)$, we have $\widetilde{k}(G)=3$.

-The following proposition guarantees that the equality $k(G) = \theta_e(G) - |V(G)| + p(G)$ given in Proposition~\ref{prop:cne} is still true under the following condition.
+The following proposition guarantees that the equality $k(G) = \theta_e(G) - |V(G)| + \widetilde{k}(G)$ given in Proposition~\ref{prop:cne} is still true under the following condition.

-\begin{Prop} Let $G$ be a graph with at least one edge and $\CCC$ be the set of maximal cliques of $G$.
-Suppose that every cliques in $\CCC$ has an edge that is occupied by it.
-Then $k(G) = \theta_e(G) - |V(G)| + p(G)$. \end{Prop} \begin{proof} Since $\CCC$ is the set of maximal cliques of $G$, $\CCC$ is an edge clique cover of $G$.
-Moreover, by the hypothesis that every cliques in $\CCC$ has an edge that is occupied by it, it is a minimum edge clique cover.
+\begin{Prop} Let $G$ be a nonempty graph and $\CCC$ be a set of maximal cliques of $G$.
+Suppose that every clique in $\CCC$ has an edge that is occupied by it.
+Then $k(G) = \theta_e(G) - |V(G)| + \widetilde{k}(G)$. \end{Prop} \begin{proof} Since $\CCC$ is a set of maximal cliques of $G$, $\CCC$ is an edge clique cover of $G$.
+Moreover, by the hypothesis that every clique in $\CCC$ has an edge that is occupied by it, it is a minimum edge clique cover.